invrs/dot-store/README.md

 | `prevState`   | `{}`                                  | State (before operation)                    |
 | `state`       | `{ users: { bob: { admin: true } } }` | State (after operation)                     |

-#### Check for changes
+### Check for changes

-The `changed` function tests whether a prop value changed.
+The `changed` function tests if a prop value changed.

-The return value is truthy and doubles as a way to retrieve prop keys:
+The return value of `changed` is truthy and doubles as a way to retrieve prop keys:

 ```js
 store.on("users", async ({ changed }) => {